OWASP/www-chapter-ahmedabad/index.md

 17.)
 26th December 2020 : Google Meet (Virtual Meet) @ 11:00 AM

 ## Next Meetup Information
 Fisrt meet up of 2021 is coming on 27th February,2021 at 11:00 AM to 13:00 PM.
+The schedule of the meetup is below:
+11:00 am - 11:15 am - News Bytes by Udit Chawda
+11:15 am - 12:00 pm -  Hunting headers for SSRF & evil payloads for internal assets by Aditya Shende 12:00 pm - 12:30 pm - 2FA Bypass by Harsh Bothra
+12:30 pm - 01:00 pm - Writing reports for business impact and market strategy for bug bounties by Tabassum Tamboli Registration link soon will be out.
 For more details about meet up stay tuned with us on our social media.